lineality/definition_behavior_studies/README.md

 3. System inversion (is a standard data artifact)
 4. Basal distal disjunction (is a proxy(model) for (operationally defined system) 'violence')
 5. Negative choices and definitions (do not ignore them)
-6. Turning on and off (running) system processes ((for example) comparing policy from Roman Catholicism, South Korea, and Judaeica)
+6. Turning on and off (running) system processes ((for example) comparing policy from Roman Catholicism, South Korea, and Judaica)
 7. Half-dark dichotomies (more on that later)